 Due to the current outbreak, many people are avoiding gathering in large groups, including at yoga studios and other fitness spaces.
 We believe that stressful times like these are precisely when people need wellness practices the most, and we are committed to doing our part to help out.

 You can download the collection of Down Dog apps on the App Store.
-The apps will be free until April 1.
+The apps will be free until May 1 for all users and until July 1 for students, teachers, and healthcare professionals.

 One of my favorite apps on iOS is Dark Noise, which offers a wide-ranging library of different noises.
 This includes things like campfires, rain, thunder, white noise, and much more.